GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Pre-Processing Pipeline

 \subsection{Pre-processing Pipeline}

 Our pre-processing pipeline for GovScape is shown in Figure \ref{fig:pipeline}.
-Our pipeline consists of the following components: \begin{enumerate} \item \textbf{PDF Identification.} We identify PDFs using the CDX indices for the 2020 End of Term crawl, which we migrated into a SQLite database.
-We then extract the PDFs from the corresponding WARC files. \item \textbf{PDF Parsing.} We split each PDF into individual pages, generating page-level images and extracting the page-level text embedded within the PDF file using \texttt{pypdfium2} and \texttt{PIL}.\footnote{For some pages, no corresponding text representation is found embedded within the PDF (for example, a PDF might only have images, or it might be a digitized document without OCR).
-These pages are currently excluded.} \item \textbf{Text Embedding.} We embed the text for each page using the \texttt{BAAI/bge-base-en-v1.5} model \cite{bge_embedding} -- chosen for its balance of cost and performance as demonstrated in the MTEB leaderboard \cite{mteb1, mteb2}.
-Because this model has a context window of 512 tokens, we pass the first 512 tokens from the PDF page for embedding. \item \textbf{CLIP Embedding.} We embed each page-level image using the \texttt{openai/clip-vit-base-patch32} embedding model \cite{CLIP_paper} for visual recognition. \item \textbf{Metadata Generation.} We extract relevant metadata for the PDF from the End of Term CDX files.
+It consists of the following steps: \begin{enumerate} \itemsep0em \item \textbf{PDF Identification.} We identify PDFs using the CDX indices for the 2020 End of Term crawl, which we migrated into a SQLite database.
+We then extract the PDFs from the corresponding WARC files. \item \textbf{PDF Parsing.} We split each PDF into individual pages, generating page-level images and extracting the page-level text embedded within the PDF file using \texttt{pypdfium2} and \texttt{PIL}.
+We exclude pages with no text embedded within the PDF (it might only have images or be a digitized document without OCR, etc.). \item \textbf{Text Embedding.} We embed the text for each page using the \texttt{BAAI/bge-base-en-v1.5} model \citep{bge_embedding} chosen for its balance of cost and performance as demonstrated in the MTEB leaderboard \citep{mteb1, mteb2}.
+This model has a context window of 512 tokens, and we pass the first 512 tokens from the PDF page. \item \textbf{CLIP Embedding.} We embed each page-level image using the embedding model \texttt{openai/clip-vit-base-patch32} \citep{CLIP_paper} for visual recognition. \item \textbf{Metadata Generation.} We extract relevant metadata for the PDF from the End of Term CDX files.
 This includes metadata fields such as URL and crawl date.
-We further enrich this with the number of pages in the PDF after parsing and rendering. \item \textbf{Keyword Indexing.} We add the page-level full text to our SQLite FTS5 index, which supports traditional keyword searches over text. \end{enumerate}
+We further enrich this with the number of pages in the PDF. \item \textbf{Keyword Indexing.} We add the page-level full text to our Lucene index, which supports traditional keyword searches over text. \end{enumerate}